CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 - Sometimes `lcleaner` prints errors about lines it wasn't able to parse.
   If there are errors, a warning will be printed at the end, indicating that there was at least one error.
-The warnings will say something like: "We detected N errors during the exection.
+The warnings will say something like: "We detected N errors during the execution.
   Please check the logs, for more information!"
   The errors indicate which line number the problematic text was on, so you can go and check it manually.